jacero-io/kode-operator/README.md

 ### Features

 * [x] ContainerTemplate - Deploying `code-server`, `webtop`, and `jupyter` directly into kubernetes accessing them through your browser.
-* [ ] TofuTemplate - Deploying anything you can imagine in using Tofu.
 * [ ] Authentication - Enforce `Basic auth`, `OIDC`, `JWT`, or `x509` authentication.
 * [ ] Authorization - Make sure only you have access to your stuff!
 * [ ] Observability - Know exactly what is going wrong and how well your development environments are doing.